Assessment

 Antibody detection tests

 Hepatitis C virus is an RNA virus, and the genetic code is unique to this virus.
-Several types of amplification tests (assays) are available to measure the amount of hepatitis C virus RNA in a person's blood.
-These tests are referred to as molecular tests because they examine the virus at the molecular level.
+Several types of amplification tests (assays) are available to measure the amount of hepatitis C virus RNA in a person's serum.
+These tests are referred to as molecular tests because they recognize the viral RNA at the molecular level.
 If a person is infected with HCV, the average number of copies of the virus is in the 100,000s to several million, compared to those with HAV and HBV, who have 100s of millions or billions of copies of the viruses.
+The significance of the absolute values of HCV viral load has not yet been fully determined, so clinical decisions are usually made on the basis of "high" or "low" viral load, rather than exact levels.

 Instant Feedback: